Ali-Vazife/onlineshop/README.md

 - **3NF**: Transitive dependencies are eliminated, ensuring that related information is stored in the appropriate tables.

 This design ensures an efficient, consistent, and scalable database for the E-commerce Shoes Shop application.

+Please note that the purchasing functionality is not yet implemented in this project.
+While users can add products to their basket and like products, the checkout process to complete the purchase is still under development.

 ## Installation